koraytugay/koraytugay.github.io/content/draft/http-overview.md

 ```

 ### HTTP/1.1
-The significant differences that were introduced with HTTP/1.1 were the mandatory host header and making persistent connections the defult which was introduced with HTTP/1.0 yet being optional.
+The significant differences that were introduced with HTTP/1.1 were the mandatory host header and making persistent connections the default which was introduced with HTTP/1.0 yet being optional.

 Making the host header mandatory was important for virtual servers, since servers were hosting multiple web pages, a connection was not enough to distinguish from which application a resource was being requested.